 Pvt.
 Eli McNabb Posey - Co.
 B, 15th Texas Cavalry (d), McCray's Brigade

-This was the largest, most significant campaign & battle in Kentucky, commemorated on the actual ground of one of the best preserved battlefields in the nation.
-The event will include heavy emphasis on quality living history programs for the public, along with battlefield scenarios.
+Rationale: This was the largest, most significant campaign & battle in Kentucky, commemorated on the actual ground of one of the best preserved battlefields in the nation.

 Unit Portrayed: TBA

 Historical Framework: Major battle (largest in Kentucky), October 8, 1862

 Pvt.
 Columbus P. Chastain - Co.
 C, 41st Georgia Infantry (age 14; mw)

 Pvt.
 William H. Dismukes - Co.
 D, 45th Alabama Infantry

 Pvt.
 Bennett B. Posey - Co.
 B, 37th Tennessee Infantry

 Impression Guidelines: See the battlefield website.

 November 1-3 Mill Springs / Fishing Creek / Logan's Crossroads KY

 Rationale: This will likely be the last time we will be able to use the battlefield since it is to become a national park.